fechan/SocketServer/README.md

 # SocketServer
 UW Info networking class QOTD server listening on both TCP/UDP port 17.
 Conforms to RFC 865.

+The quotes returned are from *The Princess Bride* and *Ferris Bueller's Day Off*.
+Which movie's quote the server returns is up to a coin toss.

 ## Requirements
 SocketServer was built and tested on Java 19 on Arch Linux and Oracle Linux (via Docker image).